-The Secure By Design Officer - no comments received.
+The Secure By Design Officer - no comments received

-Tree Officer - 5No. mature Lombardy poplar trees located off site along the sites southern boundary are the dominant landscape feature and the subject of Tree Preservation Order No. LE1 1967.
+Trees - 5No. mature Lombardy poplar trees located off site along the sites southern boundary are the dominant landscape feature and the subject of Tree Preservation Order No. LE1 1967.
 These trees are shown as retained and protected within the proposed scheme.
 The footprint of the apartment block as well areas of hardstanding are shown to encroach into RPA's.
-This is mitigated to some extent by the existing hard surfaces and the overall stated net area of disturbance as being within acceptable limits which I concur, although the final construction details are yet to be submitted, but may be by way of condition.
+This is mitigated to some extent by the existing hard surfaces and the overall stated net area of disturbance as being within acceptable limits.
+Although the final construction details are yet to be submitted, but may be by way of condition.
 This should also detail existing and proposed land level where they interact with existing trees and should accord to BS5837 2012 if they are to be acceptable.

 Another tree 1No.
-Hawthorn also subject to the order is shown to be removed which I raise no objection subject to satisfactory details of new soft landscaping to be submitted for our approval.
-Our records also show a protected prunus to the northern boundary however I did not think this as being a constraint and raise no objection to its removal.
+Hawthorn also subject to the order is shown to be removed which no objections are raised, subject to satisfactory details of new soft landscaping to be submitted for our approval.
+Our records also show a protected prunus to the northern boundary however no objections are raised to its removal.